 The paramedics seemed reluctant to transport her to hospital, which is a whole other story.
-Regardless, it was generally agreed that given the severity of her suicidal thinking, it was not appropriate for her to go to hospital on a voluntary basis.
-There is a section of the Mental Health Act in my Canadian province that allows police to apprehend someone to hospital involuntarily if the person is clearly mentally ill and posing a risk to self or others.
-The police and paramedics decided at that point decided that the patient would be taken to hospital in the back of a police car.
+Regardless, it was generally agreed that, given the severity of her suicidal thinking, it wasn’t appropriate for her to go to hospital on a voluntary basis.
+A section of the provincial Mental Health Act allows police to take someone to hospital involuntarily if they’re clearly mentally unwell and posing a risk to self or others.
+The police and paramedics decided that the patient would be taken to hospital in the back of a police car.

-As I was trying to explain to the patient what was happening and why, she was clearly disturbed, and asked fearfully “will I have to go in handcuffs?”
+As I was trying to explain to the patient what was happening and why, she was clearly disturbed.
+She asked fearfully “will I have to go in handcuffs?”
 My automatic response was “absolutely not”.
-I was then informed that it is standard procedure for the police force in that city for people who are being transported to hospital under the Mental Health Act to be handcuffed.
+I was then informed that it’s standard procedure for the police force in that city to handcuff people being transported to hospital under the Mental Health Act.

 Jaw.
 Drop.
-In the city where I live and have worked for most of my career, police do not transport mental health patients to hospital; ambulances do.
-A police officer will ride along in the ambulance followed by their partner in the police car, and in my experience handcuffs are only used when the patient is highly agitated.
-I personally have been apprehended by police under the Mental Health Act on one occasion, and at that time I was taken by ambulance with a police officer accompanying, with no mention of handcuffs.
-I can’t even imagine what it would have been like to be cuffed and put in the back of a police car.
+In the city where I’ve worked for most of my career, police don’t transport mental health patients to hospital; ambulances do.
+A police officer may ride along in the ambulance followed by their partner in the police car if needed.
+The only times I’ve seen people handcuffed was when they were extremely agitated.
+I’ve been apprehended by police under the Mental Health Act on one occasion, and at that time I was taken by ambulance with a police officer accompanying, with no mention of handcuffs.
+I can’t even imagine what it would have been like to be cuffed and shoved in the back of a police car.

 When society treats people with mental illness as criminals, we all lose.
-While I won’t name the particular city where this happened, the Royal Canadian Mounted Police clearly has a lot of work to do.
-This sort of routine practice is abhorrent, and needs to stop.
+The Royal Canadian Mounted Police clearly has a lot of work to do.
+This sort of routine practice is abhorrent and needs to stop.